hotosm/oam-api/README.md

 ```
 This will compile the documentation and place it inside `docs`.
 The docs site can then be run by any web server.

 The documentation is also automatically built and deployed by [Travis CI](https://travis-ci.org/) whenever a Pull Request is merged to the production branch (in this case `master`).
-The deployment is done to `gh-pages`.
+The deployment is done to `gh-pages`. (http://hotosm.github.io/oam-catalog/)

+### Deployment

+Changes to master branch are automatically deployed via Travis to https://oam-catalog.herokuapp.com.

 ## License
 Oam Catalog is licensed under **BSD 3-Clause License**, see the [LICENSE](LICENSE) file for more details.